kopantos/app-template-wordpress/README.md

     ![Setup](assets/wp-installation.png)

-1. Fill in the site name, username, password, and email address and click Install WordPress
+1. Fill in the site title, the administrator username, password, and email address and click Install WordPress

     ![Setup](assets/wp-setup.png)